dekuNukem/traffic-cone-film-scanning/README.md

 -----

 * Put the cone on the light table
-* Attach the lens hood to your lens, moderately tight
+* Attach the lens hood, moderately tight

 ![Alt text](images/conecam.jpeg)